calipho-sib/nextprot-docs/help/learn-developer-api.md

 Isn't that awsome :) ?

-If you make a viewer that you are proud of and want to make it publicly available, simply [let us know](mailto:support@nextprot.org).
+If you are proud of your viewer and want to share it, simply [let us know](mailto:support@nextprot.org).

 Happy programming!